jacobreesgit/Music-Memory-New/Music Memory/music_memory_docs.md

 2. Check if playCount increased
 3. Create PlayEvents for new plays
 4. Update song's sync timestamp
+5. Refresh current song and playback state [NEW]
 ```

 #### **Timestamp Distribution Algorithm**